This blog was updated in March 2021.

 It takes time to cultivate and manage an engaging online presence.
 With the right strategies that are refreshed and the right automation tools, it can be done.
 However, even with the most advanced tools, it requires your attention and some of your time.

-Optimize your website, blog, and social media profiles.
+To maximize your digital efforts, optimize your website, blog, and social media profiles.
 Engage in two-way communication with your customers.
 Like, comment on, and reply to their messages and criticisms.
 The potential of your brand being a powerful digital advocate for your customers is in your hands.
-All you need to do to is invest some time and find the most effective resources, no matter the size of your business.
+All you need to do is invest some time and find the most effective resources, no matter the size of your business.